SAP/apibusinesshub-api-recipes/README.md

 An *API Proxy* is a representation of a HTTP-based service that abstracts the actual proxy endpoint properties on one end and the actual target endpoint (the endpoint that is relevant for the end user to invoke) on the other end.
 Additionally it includes properties that describe the policies that can be invoked on the API. *Policies* define a set of rules (such as enforcing security and controlling traffic) that is applied on the API.
 More information on supported policies is available at [help.sap.com](https://help.hana.ondemand.com/apim_od/frameset.htm?7e4f3e590f164996994cddc8e48bf7f5.html)

+The graphical user interface of API Management is itself API-based, permitting extensions and customizations.
+A sample is given in the [*cloudportaltemplate*](./cloudportaltemplate) sub folder.

 ##Before Starting

 * Sign up [here](https://hcp.sap.com/try.html) for a free trial of *SAP HANA Cloud Platform*.